Insulating a Victorian terrace in London: a practical guide

 6. Heating system improvements, such as a heat pump

 Each step prepares the house for the next.
 The wrong order increases risk and cost.
-For example, a heat pump only performs well once insulation and airtightness have been improved.
+For example, a heat pump performs best once insulation and airtightness have been improved.

 Budget guidance for London Victorian terraces